Stellar initial mass function in the 100-pc solar neighbourhood: Discussion

-The unresolved binaries can be more easily detected in $\Delta M_{\mathrm{G}}$ distribution.
-It means that there might be only a small fraction of binary systems that effectively affect the shape of LFs, while the effect of binaries can be more accented in $\Delta M_{\mathrm{G}}$ space.
+The increasing proportion of unresolved binaries can be more easily detected in $\Delta M_{\mathrm{G}}$ distribution.
+It means that it is hard to constrain binary parameters sorely from luminosity functions, while the effect of unresolved binaries can be more accented in $\Delta M_{\mathrm{G}}$ space.

-In Fig.\ref{fig:mcmc_d}, we illustrate the derived parameters with our model in different distance bins.
-The corner plot in Fig.\ref{fig:mcmc_d} shows 0.5, 1.0, 1.5, 2.0 $\sigma$ levels of each parameter derived in each distance bin.
+In \Cref{fig:mcmc_d}, we illustrate the derived parameters with our model in different distance bins.
+The corner plot in \Cref{fig:mcmc_d} shows 0.5, 1.0, 1.5, 2.0 $\sigma$ levels of each parameter derived in each distance bin.
 The uncertainties of each model parameter decline with increasing distance because of the larger volume of data for the farther distance bins.
 Among these distance bins, all parameters are indistinguishable within the 2-sigma uncertainty level, which shows the robustness of our population synthesis model, and indicates that that the stars in the solar neighbourhood are well-mixed.
-We observe that for stars within 0-20 pc, the parameters $\alpha_2$, $m_{\mathrm{break}}$, and $\log_{10}\rho$ are slightly higher than those in other distance bins.
+We observe that for stars within 0-20 pc, the parameters $\alpha_2$, $m_{\mathrm{break}}$, and $\log_{10}(\rho/\mathrm{M_{\odot}~pc^{-3}})$ are slightly higher than those in other distance bins.
 The larger values of $\alpha_2$ and $m_{\mathrm{break}}$ are likely due to the effect of saturation in photometric observations, causing \textsl{Gaia} to miss a portion of bright stars at such close distances \citep{gaiacollaborationGaiaDataRelease2022}.
+This can also be illustrated by our completeness test in \Cref{fig:detec_rate}, where the completeness for bright stars at 0-20 pc is lower than that at farther distances.
+As a result, we tend to lose more massive stars, leading to a steeper IMF slope $\alpha_2$ and a higher break mass $m_{\mathrm{break}}$.
 For the same reason, we tend to lose bright unresolved binary sources.
-Furthermore, given the higher binary fraction for brighter and more massive primary stars, it is reasonable to obtain a lower present-day binary fraction (i.e., higher $\log_{10}\rho$) for the nearby sample.
+Furthermore, given the higher binary fraction for brighter and more massive primary stars, it is reasonable to obtain a lower present-day binary fraction (i.e., higher $\log_{10}(\rho/\mathrm{M_{\odot}~pc^{-3}})$) for the nearby sample.